TWA Flight 800 conspiracy theories: Aspects of conspiracy theories

-Explosive residues
+Explosives residue

-As wreckage was recovered, preliminary testing indicated the presence of explosive residue on three samples of material from three separate locations of the recovered airplane wreckage (described by the FBI as a piece of canvas-like material and two pieces of a floor panel).
-These samples were submitted to the FBI's laboratory in Washington, D.C., which determined that one sample contained traces of cyclotrimethylenetrinitramine (RDX), another nitroglycerin, and the third a combination of RDX and pentaerythritol tetranitrate (PETN); these findings received much media attention at the time.
+As wreckage was recovered, preliminary testing indicated the presence of explosives residue on three samples of material from three separate locations of the recovered airplane wreckage (described by the FBI as consisting of one piece of canvas-like material and two pieces of a floor panel).
+These samples were submitted to the FBI's laboratory in Washington DC, which determined that the first sample contained traces of cyclotrimethylenetrinitramine (RDX), the second has traces of nitroglycerin, and the third had a combination of RDX and pentaerythritol tetranitrate (PETN).
+These findings received widespread media attention at the time.
 While investigators from the FBI viewed these positive tests as strong indications of a criminal act, the NTSB was more cautious, noting the lack of any patterns on the recovered wreckage characteristic of an explosion.

-Ultimately, the NTSB was unable to determine the exact source of explosive residues found on the wreckage.
-Some of the possibilities considered were contamination from the aircraft's use in 1991 transporting troops during the Gulf War or its possible use in a dog-training explosive detection exercise about one month before the accident; however, the lack of any other corroborating evidence associated with a high-energy explosion led the NTSB to conclude that "the in-flight breakup of TWA flight 800 was not initiated by a bomb or missile strike".
+Ultimately, the NTSB was unable to determine the exact source of explosive residues found on the samples of wreckage.
+The strongest possibilities considered were contamination from the aircraft's use in 1991 transporting troops during the Gulf War, or its use in a training exercise for canine explosive detection about one month before the accident.
+However, the lack of any other corroborating evidence associated with a high-energy explosion led the NTSB to conclude that "the in-flight breakup of TWA flight 800 was not initiated by a bomb or missile strike".